How does this medication work? What will it do for me?

 - are or may be pregnant

-- have or have had blood clotting disorders
+- have a history of blood clots or clotting disorders

 - have liver tumours